List of Farm to Market Roads in Texas (3100–3199): FM 3155

 Farm to Market Road 3155 (FM 3155) is located in Fort Bend County.
 The highway begins at U.S. Route 90 Alternate in Richmond and follows streets north and northwest before ending at the Richmond State Supported Living Center.

-FM 3155 begins at the junction of US 90A and Collins Road in Richmond.
+FM 3155 begins at the junction of US 90 Alt. and Collins Road in Richmond.
 The Oak Bend Medical Center is on the south side of the intersection.
 FM 3155 heads northwest on Collins Road, crossing the Union Pacific Railroad tracks.
 At Preston Street, FM 3155 turns sharply west for a few blocks then curves to the northwest.
 At a distance of 1 mi from the starting point, state highway maintenance ends on the campus of the Richmond State Supported Living Center.
-FM 3155 was designated on July 11, 1968, to start at US 90A and go northwest about 1 mi.
+FM 3155 was designated on July 11, 1968, to start at US 90 Alt. and go northwest about 1 mi.

 FM 3156

 Farm to Market Road 3156 (FM 3156) is located in Matagorda County.

 FM 3156 was designated on July 11, 1968, to run from SH 60, 2.2 mi north of SH 35, northeastward about 5.2 mi to a road intersection.
 At that point, it becomes County Road 112 and continues to FM 1728 at Ashwood.